cthoyt/cthoyt.github.io/_posts/2025-10-15-hgnc-ontology.md

   - HGNC
 ---

-This is a post about how I converted HGNC to OWL
+This post gives background on PyOBO, software I wrote that supports converting databases into ontologies, and the application to HGNC, the nomenclature of human genes.

 ## Prior Art